space-cat28/Bees-Species-Recognition-with-Computer-Vision/README.md

 # Naive-Bees-Predict-Species-from-Images
-Automatically detection of bee species from images
+Automatical detection of bee species from images